-With this approach you will get list of sites shared with “Everyone…” in a couple of minutes.
+With this approach you will get list of sites shared with “Everyone…” in a predictable time.

-Pros and cons of the Approach # 3 Hybrid
+Pros and cons of the Solution # 3

-Pro: the only fast and accurate enough to rely on
+Pro: the only fast enough (at least predictable time to complete) and accurate enough to rely on solution.

 Con 1 : crawling and indexing takes time, so search-based reports can miss recent changes in data and permissions

-The Next step would be “How to let site owners know that there are resources shared with Everyone… on their sites”.
+Ok, we know list of SharePoint resources shared with everyone, but what would be the next step?
+Should we communicate to site owners – if so how to let site owners know that there are resources shared with Everyone… on their sites.

 - Full Report on SharePoint Online Site Access and Permissions